AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/install-workfront-for-jira.md

 Although installing the Workfront add-on in the two Jira environments is similar, you must consider the following when working with a Jira Server installation:

-* When configuring the add-on in Jira, the address specified in the  `JIRA Base URL` field may not be the same URL you use to access Jira on your private server.
-The `JIRA Base URL` must be a publicly-accessible address connected to your private server using NAT or reverse proxy protocols, so Workfront can access it to make requests to your server.&nbsp;&nbsp;
+* When configuring the add-on in Jira, the address specified in the&nbsp;**JIRA Base URL**&nbsp;field may not be the same URL you use to access Jira on your private server.
+The **JIRA Base URL** must be a publicly-accessible address connected to your private server using NAT or reverse proxy protocols, so Workfront can access it to make requests to your server.&nbsp;&nbsp;

 * You must use SSL encryption to secure the communication between JIRA and Workfront.
 When you enable SSL, you must have a full SSL certificate stack from a certificate authority.
 We do not support self-signed certificates.&nbsp;
 * You must ensure that the jira.workfront.com domain is accessible from your corporate servers.
 It serves as a middleware environment between Workfront and Jira and is required for the add-on to operate.